LabEG/first-di/README.md

 Extension DI:
 ------
 First DI using OOP and SOLID design principles.
-Each part of DI can be overrided or extended after inheritance from the base class.
+Each part of DI can be overrided or extended after inheritance from base class.

 ```typescript
 import { DI } from "first-di";